ritvik1512/webrc/README.md

 + Works on OSX and Linux (Apple and Linus fans rejoice!)
 + Complete internet in the CLI
 + Minimal Distraction = More Productivity!
++ Plan to add a inbuilt browser support.

 Installation
 ------------